This Day In Literary History

 Lang's previous ghostwriter accidentally drowned, though as the novel progresses, the narrator begins to suspect that the drowning may have been a homicide.
 Meanwhile, his subject, Adam Lang, finds himself accused of war crimes after a classified memo is leaked.

 As the narrator struggles to complete Lang's memoirs, he uncovers damaging evidence about Lang that he feels should be exposed.
 But as he digs deeper, he realizes that he's placing his personal, political, and physical life in great danger.

 The Ghost would be adapted as a feature film called The Ghost Writer by celebrated director Roman Polanski - a friend of Robert Harris.
 The film features a screenplay co-written by Polanski and Harris.

 In 2011, Harris wrote The Fear Index (2011), a novel set around the 2010 Flash Crash, where the Dow Jones fell just over 1,000 points - nearly 600 points in five minutes - then regained most of its losses twenty minutes later.
 It was caused by a perfect storm of high frequency trading, technical glitches, and other factors.

-Robert Harris' most recent novel is Conclave.
-Published in November of 2016, the 300+ page novel takes place in the Vatican over a 72-hour period, as the Pope has died and a conclave of Cardinals has gathered to select the new pontiff.
+Conclave, published in 2016, is a 300+ page novel that takes place in the Vatican over a 72-hour period, as the Pope has died and a conclave of Cardinals has gathered to select the new pontiff.